Verner E. Suomi Scholarship Award for Outstanding Achievement in the Physical Sciences

 Any graduating high school senior who plans to attend a University of Wisconsin System undergraduate program in the physical sciences; especially meteorology, earth science, oceanography, physics, astronomy, science or math education, environmental science and engineering.

-1. High school transcripts through the Fall 2016 semester.
+1. High school transcripts through the end of the preious Fall semester.

 2. A completed application form (either Word document, PDF or html form).